-Student grades and report cards can be monitored through RenWeb.
-Parents have the ability to check their student's progress in each class by utilizing the online grade system through RenWeb.
-Parent usernames and passwords are created at the time of initial enrollment to Brook Hill.
+Parents have the ability to check their student's progress in each class by utilizing the learning management system through Canvas.
+Parent usernames and passwords are created in RenWeb at the time of initial enrollment to Brook Hill.
 Students will be given individual usernames and passwords by their humanities teachers at the start of each school year.